Calling All Redheads: 10 Essential Hair Tips For Caring For Your Red Hair

 8. Put your hair color in the hands of a professional.

-Also, next time you pop into the salon, ask your stylist about a professional-grade mask service for a quick fix.
-We recommend Brass Off Threesome Mask.
+Next time you pop into the salon, ask your stylist about a professional-grade mask service for a quick fix.

 9. Get on a regular retouch schedule to keep your hair color fresh.